Things to Do in Cambridge — A Local’s Guide

 Midsummer Fair (June) — A traditional fair on Midsummer Common that has been held since 1211.

-Graduation Season (June–July) — The city fills with graduates in gowns.
+Graduation Season (May–July) — The city fills with graduates in gowns.
 A wonderful time to visit and a perfect occasion for our Graduation Photography Tour.

 A Festival of Nine Lessons and Carols (December) — The world-famous Christmas Eve service at King’s College Chapel, broadcast live by the BBC since 1928.
 Tickets are allocated by ballot, but the queue for remaining seats forms on Christmas Eve morning.